NicolasKEYT/Projetos-Jogos-Completamente-Digitais/README.md

 # Projetos-Jogos-Completamente-Digitais
-Equipe dedicada a derrubas a EA Sports e revolucionar o mercado de jogos com apenas 20 reais e um almoço do Zé
+Equipe dedicada a derrubar a EA Sports